taylfw/LSInColor/README.md

 lsInColor.py is being developed to help the understanding of the linux file/permission structure.

-Each element of the file is split into diferent colors to make it more readable for humans.
+Each element of the file is assigned to a color to make it more readable for humans.

 To make this tool useful globally, do the following 2 commands as root: